UlordChain/Document/Proof-of-Work_en.md

 H(“0123456789”)= cb98c372548618317a2dc286a7481701e5ea94892c9eb371d932c83d94ddd459
 H(“HelloWorld”)= 8d184a295c91aa46243c64452c0417fcff4d5ea67b30d43dd1e5a358171b9929

-Calling function H consecutively as following:
+Calling function CryptoHello  consecutively as following:
 xi+1=H(xi)  x0=“”  i=1…106
 Assemble all xi to obtain a 32MB bit stream Y.
 Using NIST random test tool ，test Y’s frequency and runs.
 Results are presented in table 1-3.
 All P-values are greater than 0.01.
 So, the bit stream Y (function H) is pass the random test.